-Woodbury Wide Awake has been a festival of projects and events throughout the parish during 2019 inspired by Reverend William Keble Martin, the renowned botanist, and illustrator and author of The Concise British Flora (1965), who died in Woodbury 50 years previously in 1969.
+Woodbury Wide Awake began during 2019 as a festival of environment-focused projects and events throughout the parish of Woodbury, East Devon.
+It was inspired by Reverend William Keble Martin, the renowned botanist, and illustrator and author of The Concise British Flora (1965), who died in Woodbury 50 years previously in 1969.
 The festival explored his life, work and legacy, and also changes in the local and national natural environment that have occurred since that time, and environmental challenges for the future.
 These themes were explored in a short community documentary film.

 Events included nature walks, talks, and wild-flower projects.
 On the arts side it also included story-telling, nature-writing, and wild-flower painting.
-There were two exhibitions in July and November, and a specially commissioned concert in May.
-Other individual projects are represented here on the website, and these will be updated and added to in the New Year, together with possible plans for continuing our programme of events and projects into 2020.
+There were two exhibitions in July and November, and a specially commissioned concert in May and a second musical event at St Swithun's Harvest Supper in September.
+Other individual projects are represented here on the website, and these will be updated and added to soon, together with possibilities for continuing our programme of events and projects in 2020.
+Most of our plans are currently on hold until the Covid-19 crisis passes.